primiki/Serial_8051/README.md

   - Receiving test
   - Test to show the information received in LEDs
   - Test to show the information received in two 7 segment displays
-  - Transmission test
-  - Transmission test by press a button
+  - Transmission test by press a button and more (finished code)